noble/noble/README.md

 ### Adapter specific known issues

-Some BLE adapters like Sena UD-100 (Cambridge Silicon Radio, Ltd Bluetooth Dongle (HCI mode)) cannot connect to a peripheral while they are scanning.
-You will get the following message when trying to connect :
+Some BLE adapters cannot connect to a peripheral while they are scanning (examples below).
+You will get the following messages when trying to connect :

-`Error: Command disallowed`
+Sena UD-100 (Cambridge Silicon Radio, Ltd Bluetooth Dongle (HCI mode)) : `Error: Command disallowed`

+Intel Dual Band Wireless-AC 7260 (Intel Corporation Wireless 7260 (rev 73)) : `Error: Connection Rejected due to Limited Resources (0xd)`

 You need to stop scanning before trying to connect in order to solve this issue.

-(Other errors possible.
-With an Intel Corporation Wireless 7260 (rev 73) adaptor it's `Error: Connection Rejected due to Limited Resources (0xd)`)

 ## Install